zulip/zulip/docs/full-text-search.md

     sudo -i

-### How to enable full-text search against all languages
+### How to enable full-text search across all languages

 This section describes how to enable using PGroonga to back the full-text search feature.